-Over the past 35+ years, Dr. Ken Dychtwald has emerged as North America’s foremost visionary and original thinker regarding the lifestyle, marketing, healthcare and workforce implications of the age wave.
-He is a psychologist, gerontologist, documentary filmmaker, entrepreneur, and best-selling author of several books on aging-related issues, including “Bodymind, Age Wave: The Challenges and Opportunities of an Aging Society,” “Age Power: How the 21st Century Will be Ruled by the New Old,” “The Power Years: A User’s Guide to the Rest of Your Life,” “Workforce Crisis: How to Beat the Coming Shortage of Skills and Talent,” and a children’s book “Gideon’s Dream: A Tale of New Beginnings.”
-In 2007, he had his debut as a documentary filmmaker and host with the highly rated/acclaimed PBS special The Boomer Century: 1946–2046.
+Ken is a psychologist, gerontologist, and best-selling author of 16 books on aging-related issues, including Bodymind; Age Wave: The Challenges and Opportunities of an Aging Society; Age Power: How the 21st Century Will Be Ruled by the New Old; The Power Years: A User’s Guide to the Rest of Your Life; Healthy Aging; Workforce Crisis: How to Beat the Coming Shortage of Skills and Talent; Gideon’s Dream: A Tale of New Beginnings and, most recently, A New Purpose: Redefining Money, Family, Work, Retirement, and Success.
+He is currently writing a new book, Destiny Knocks: Lessons From an Irregular Life.
+He was the executive producer and host of the highly rated/acclaimed PBS documentary, The Boomer Century: 1946–2046.

-Dr. Dychtwald has addressed more than two million people worldwide in speeches to corporate, association, social service and government groups.
-His strikingly accurate predictions and innovative ideas are regularly featured in leading print and electronic media worldwide, including: The New York Times, The Wall Street Journal, USA Today, FinancialTimes, Fortune, Time, Newsweek, Business Week, U.S. News and World Report, TheEconomist, HK Daily News, SouthChina Morning Post, The Standard, 60 Minutes, Good Morning America, ABC World News Tonight, Today Show, PBS, NPR, and BBC.
+During his career, Ken has addressed more than two million people worldwide in his speeches to corporate, association, social service, and government groups.
+His strikingly accurate predictions and innovative ideas are regularly featured in leading print and electronic media worldwide, including the Wall Street Journal, New York Times, USA Today, the Financial Times, Fortune, Time, Newsweek, BusinessWeek, U.S. News and World Report, the Economist, South China Morning Post, the Standard, the Straits Times, 60 Minutes, Good Morning America, ABC World News Tonight, Today Show, PBS, NPR, and BBC.